-Ryan Babel didn’t reach his full potential, but football needs more like him
+Ryan Babel didn’t fulfil his potential, but football needs more like him

-Throughout his career, former Liverpool forward Ryan Babel has had the tools to become a real great of the game.
+Throughout his career, former Liverpool winger Ryan Babel has had the tools to become a real great of the game.
 It’s a travesty that the pieces never quite fell into place for him.

 It’s strange to look at one man over the course of a decade and a half and balance current brilliance with standout moments from the past, only to find yourself accepting that his ‘moment’ has almost certainly passed.